danieloxa/Suno-Archive-Manager/README.md

 ## What it does

-1. Auto-scrolls your Suno library page, intercepting API responses
+1. Auto-captures your Suno library page as your scroll, intercepting API responses
 2. Indexes every song as it loads (live counter in the popup)
 3. Exports everything as a ZIP: audio files (MP3/M4A), cover art, and `metadata.json`